-The Huntingdon County Career and Technology Center’s Practical Nursing Program welcomes men and women of all ages, races, and creeds who are interested in pursuing a career in health care.
-It is especially designed to afford the residents of Huntingdon County and surrounding areas the opportunity to receive a quality education in practical nursing.
-The program is designed to prepare a student to perform nursing care safely and effectively under the guidance of the registered professional nurse or the licensed practical nurse within any health care setting.
-Through participation in the Practical Nursing Program, the student will learn how to promote, maintain and restore individuals to their optimal level of health.
+The Huntingdon County Career and Technology Center’s Practical Nursing Program welcomes men and women of all ages, races, and creeds interested in pursuing a career in health care.
+It is specially designed to allow Huntingdon County residents and surrounding areas to receive a quality education in practical nursing.
+The program is designed to prepare a student to perform nursing care safely and effectively under the registered professional nurse's guidance or the licensed practical nurse within any health care setting.
+Through participation in the Practical Nursing Program, the student will learn how to promote, maintain, and restore individuals to their optimal health level.
 The program integrates theory learned in the classroom to planned real-world experiences in clinical nursing situations.

 Licensed Practical Nurses (LPNs) are in strong demand.
-The healthcare field is enjoying an above-average growth of employment opportunities, especially in the fields of geriatrics and rehabilitation.
+The healthcare field is enjoying an above-average growth of employment opportunities, especially in geriatrics and rehabilitation.
 LPNs may be employed in various health care settings:

 The Practical Nursing Program consists of 12 consecutive months of theory and clinical preparation.